-While you may not want to leave that massage chair, taking short walks will help maintain your blood flow.
-After an hour or two at a desk, get up and walk around for a few minutes.
+While you may not want to leave that massage chair, taking short walks will help maintain your blood flow and reduce pregnancy symptoms at work.
+After an hour or two at a desk, get up and walk around for a few minutes, then continue working.
 This is another instance where setting an alarm will be helpful because #pregnancybrain.
 It’s real, my friend!

 8. Use meal delivery apps

 After a tiring day at work, I can imagine the last thing you want to do is go home and cook a meal every night.
 Give yourself a break.
 There are SO many options for meal delivery.
 You’ve got apps like DoorDash that will bring you local restaurant food.
 Or meal delivery such as HelloFresh, Sun Basket, Blue Apron, and Plated.
 Pro tip?
 Take full advantage of these services the weeks after the baby is born!